We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Fuel Tank Capacity

-Fuel tank capacity is an important factor to consider, as you don’t want to have to stop multiple times to refill the tank while mowing your lawn.
-The average riding lawn mower holds about 2 gallons of gas, while larger mowers carry 3 to 4 gallons of gas.
+Fuel tank capacity is an important factor to consider, as you don’t want to stop multiple times to refill the tank while mowing your lawn.
+The average riding lawn mower holds about 2 gallons of gas, while larger mowers carry 3 to 4 gallons.

 Single vs. Twin Engines